Gunmen kill Yemeni liberal party leader

 The Zaydi Houthi movement, which calls itself Ansar Allah, condemned the assassination and blamed the government for not providing better security.

-The Houthi takeover of Sanaa and their spread into central and west Yemen antagonized Sunni tribesmen and al Qaeda militants, who regard the Houthis as heretics.
+The Houthi takeover of Sanaa and their spread into central and west Yemen antagonised Sunni tribesmen and al Qaeda militants, who regard the Houthis as heretics.

 On Saturday 20 Yemeni soldiers and three suspected al Qaeda militants died in clashes in the town of Jabal Ras in Yemen's western province of Hodeida.